chrisnoonan98675/site/xl-deploy/how-to/add-a-package-to-xl-deploy.markdown

 1. Click **Import package**.
 1. To import a package from a location that is accessible via a URL:
     1. Expand **Import a deployment package from url**.
+    1. Enter the URL.
-    1. Enter the URL in the box.
+    1. Enter the user name and password if the URL requires authentication.
     1. Click **Import**.
 1. To import a package from your computer:
     1. Expand **Import a deployment package from disk**.